 Notes on the data: Potential years of life lost, by selected cause

-Policy context: As noted for premature mortality, above, some 34% of all deaths over the years 2013 to 2017 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here
+Policy context: As noted for the indicator of premature mortality, some 34% of deaths over the years 2016 to 2020 occurred before 75 years of age, although the proportion varies by sex and by cause, as shown here.

 However, depending on the age at which a person dies, the number of years of life lost had they lived until, say, 74 years of age will vary.
 Potential years of life lost (PYLL) is a measure of the sum of the potential years of life lost from deaths at 15 years (60 years), 45 years (30 years) and so on, assuming they had all lived to 74 years of age.

-Some notable variations shown by the data for the five years 2013 to 2017 are:
+Some notable variations between causes shown by the data for the five years 2016 to 2020 are:

-- the highest rates were recorded for cancer (12.5 PYLLs per 1,000 population), with the range between the States and territories from 11.3 PYLLs per 1,000 population in the Australian Capital Territory and 11.8 in Victoria, to 15.0 in Tasmania PYLLs per 1,000 population and 16.1 in the Northern Territory;
+- at the chapter level, the highest rates were recorded for cancer (with total cancers accounting for 11.9 PYLLs per 1,000 population), with the range between the States and Territories from 10.1 PYLLs per 1,000 population in the Australian Capital Territory, to 15.1 PYLLs per 1,000 population in the Northern Territory;

-- the second highest rates were from external causes (9.5 PYLLs per 1,000 population), ranging from 6.9 in the Australian Capital Territory to 21.1 in the Northern Territory;
+- the second highest rates at the chapter level were from external causes (9.6 PYLLs per 1,000 population), ranging from 7.8 in the Australian Capital Territory to 19.3 in the Northern Territory;

-- the rate of PYLLs for the people who lived in the most disadvantaged areas was more than four times that in the least disadvantaged areas across Australia for diabetes (4.54 times) and chronic obstructive pulmonary disease (4.74); and
+- the rate of PYLLs for the people who lived in the most disadvantaged areas was over twice (2.22) that in the least disadvantaged areas across Australia for all causes of premature death and over five times for chronic obstructive pulmonary disease (5.59 times) and diabetes (5.41 times); and

 Details of data presented: